Azure/Azure-Verified-Modules/docs/content/specs-defs/specs/bicep/interfaces.md

 The user must
 - provide the resource Id to a Key Vault.
 The principal used for the deployment must be allowed to set secrets in this Key Vault.
-- provide a name for each secret they want to set (opt-in).
-The module will suggest which secrets are available via the implemented user-defined type
+- provide a name for each secret they want to store (opt-in).
+The module will suggest which secrets are available via the implemented user-defined type.

 In return, the module has an output that returns a table where the key is the secret name the user provided, and the value both the secrets resource Id & uri.